TEDxCornell/temp-site/design-plan/design-journey.md

 > There is no required number of goals.
 You need as many goals as necessary to reflect your client's desires.

 - To build up a general impression on the audience about TEDxCornell (professional)
-- To learn more about TEDxCornell (the organization and events)
+- To provide information about the club to the audience (the organization and events)
-- To attract speakers
+- To attract speakers and members
+- To enable potential speakers or members to apply through the site

 ### Client Website Scope (Milestone 1)